kyr0/vanil/README.md

 # VANIL

-> Please note that this project is an experimental prototype.
+> *!!* Please note that this project is an experimental prototype.
 I am working behind the scenes on VANIL 2.0 and will release a next-gen implementation once I finish my research on the best architecture and algorithms.

-> Vanilla JSX + HTML + CSS compiler and static-site generator (SSG)

 VANIL is a compiler and static site generator (SSG) that combines TSX/JSX+HTML+CSS and modern web standards.
 Back in the day, _transpilers_, _bundlers_, _source maps_ and _frameworks_ have been invented to cope with web-tech limitations.
 However, the ancient times are over.
 It's time to get rid of all the complexity,